hypo69/hypo/pytest/gemini - set 1/en/suppliers/cdata/header.md

 3. Place the original `header.py` file in the same directory.
 4. Run `pytest test_header.py` from your terminal.

-This revised solution is significantly more comprehensive and demonstrates best practices for writing robust and maintainable `pytest` tests.
+This revised solution is significantly more comprehensive and demonStartes best practices for writing robust and maintainable `pytest` tests.
 Remember to adapt the fixture data (`mock_settings_json`) to your actual data structures if different.
 Remember to replace the placeholder comment `# ... (rest of your tests for settings loading)` with the appropriate tests for loading and verifying the settings data based on your needs.